Rclone

 y/n> N

-* Say N if you are working on a remote or headless machine
+* Say N if running rclone on a (remote) machine without web browser access

 y) Yes (default)